What do you pay and what does it pay for?

 Please note that the University reserves the right to vary student fees at any time during enrolment in line with relevant legislation.

-Students that are currently enrolled will be given access to their Fee Statement on myUNSW at the beginning of semester.
+Students that are currently enrolled will be given access to their Fee Statement on myUNSW at the beginning of the term/semester.
 Your current liability is also displayed in the centre column of the myUNSW My Student Profile tab.

-All tuition and related payments are due at the beginning of each semester (unless otherwise stated) and must be paid by the Due Date for Payment included on your fee statement.
+All tuition and related payments are due at the beginning of each term/semester (unless otherwise stated) and must be paid by the Due Date for Payment included on your fee statement.

 The deposit paid by international students to secure their place at UNSW, will be held as a credit on the student’s account until the tuition fees are charged.
 The deposit will then be offset against the tuition fee.